 Enjoy the beautiful streets, colorful houses, Malecon, people singing on the streets, the old cars which are now taxis, the rum, Cuban cigars, pina colada straight from a pineapple (the best I’ve ever had and maybe ever will).

 Enjoy a country that has not been spoiled by all the things that we live with now: social media, the internet whenever and wherever, supermarkets, international brands, and consumerism.

 On the other hand, coming from a country that used to be under a communist regime, it was interesting to see how people get food based on an allowance, to have a different currency for locals and for foreigners (I am too young to remember how it was also for us here).

 Changing location, we’ve opted for the less crowded Cayo Santa Maria, where we got the chance to simply enjoy life and the sea!
 No internet, no phone connection.
 Just the two of us, books and the sea.

 And what a sea!
 You will fall in love with the colors the Caribbean Sea has to offer: from pure blue to turquoise to deep green.
-That being said, there arse so many things worth doing in Cuba no matter if you are spending 10 days or a month on the island.
+That being said, there are so many things worth doing on the island no matter if you are spending one month or 10 days in Cuba.

 Here are my top 10 things to do when in Cuba: